oliverlee/gyropcb/README.md

 ### mc pcb
 - Description for solder jumper switch S3 on silkscreen layer is reversed.
 - Description for solder jumper switch S4 on silkscreen layer is reversed.

+### power pcb
+- +24V mount pad not connected to +24V rail.
+- GND mount pad not connected to ground planes.